Sahil170595/Aion/README.md

 ---

+Disclaimer : Code available to recruiters/Collaborators on request

 ## 🧠 Conceptual Philosophy

 Modern interpreters remain mostly static — shaped by infrequent patches, driven by maintainers, and reactive to regressions. **Aion reimagines the interpreter as a living, co-evolving system** guided by: